Offline detection of change-points in the mean for stationary graph signals: Change-point detection for a stream of graph signals

+where we denote by $S_{D_m}$ the space generated by $m$ specific elements of the standard basis of $\R^p$.
+In simple terms, we restrict the means defined in each of the segments to be elements of $S_{D_m}$.
+The quality of the solutions of \Problem{Eq:optimization_problem_2} is measured by comparing against an oracle inequality in \Theorem{Th:variable_selection_oracle}, and is further discussed in \Sec{sec:Model_selection}.

+The full description of this new algorithm can be found in \Alg{alg:modelselectionchangepointdetector}.
+Note that for each element of $\Lambda$ a level of sparsity $D_{m_{\lambda}}$ is induced (Step 5).
+Then we use the auxiliary optimization \Problem{Eq:optimization_problem_2} to recover the right number of change-points and the level of sparsity $D_{m_{\lambda}}$ (Steps 6-11) .
+We use this information to recover the right parameter $\lambda$.
+The final solution will be the partition found via the auxiliary optimization problem and the means obtained after applying \Eq{eq:mean}.

-Both algorithms require the knowledge of the PSD of the SGS.
-We can estimate that via a maximum likelihood approach on observations belonging to a segment, where we know the graph signals share the same mean.
-However, it has been shown that the variance of the maximum likelihood estimator requires too many observations before achieving a good approximation.
-The estimator proposed by \cite{Perraudin2017} requires a smaller number of samples and its computation scales with the number of connections in the graph (sparse in most applications).
-The idea of the estimator is based on \Property{prop:GF_stationarity}: once the vertex domain of a stationary graph signal is known, it is possible to use different filters to focus on different regions of the graph, and then use this information to reconstruct the PSD.
+\inlinetitle{How to estimate $P_y$}{.} Both algorithms require the knowledge of $P_y$ of the SGS (Step 2 in \Alg{alg:l1changepointdetector} and \Alg{alg:modelselectionchangepointdetector}).
+The empirical covariance estimator of the GFT, $\hat{Y}$, has the disadvantage that its variance scales with the norm of $P_y$, which is a problem in high dimensions when the distance between change-points is not long enough .
+There are several algorithms aiming to solve this problem (\cite{Marques2017}).
+In particular, the estimator proposed by \cite{Perraudin2017} requires a smaller number of samples and its computation scales with the number of edges in the graph (sparse in most applications).
+The idea of the estimator is based on \Property{prop:GF_stationarity}: once the vertex domain of a stationary graph signal is known, it is possible to use different filters to generate synthetic observations corresponding to different regions of the graph, and then use them to reconstruct the PSD.
+This enables a good approximation of the PSD even when having a single graph signal as input.
+This is the method we use in our experiments.